Summary of key points

 They are thin sheets of dough that hold fillings, giving texture and structure.

-Knowing about dumpling wrappers is important to understand the full dining experience.
+Knowing about dumpling wrappers is important to understand the full dining experience - see pierogi vs dumpling comparison for context.

 The wrappers are versatile.
 Flour, water and salt make up the delicate sheets.

-They can be pleated or more intricate, crafted by skilled chefs.
+They can be pleated or more detailed, crafted by skilled chefs.
 The thickness of the wrapper matters.

 Thin wrappers give a delicate experience while thicker ones give a heartier bite.